ESMCI/visualCaseGen/paper/paper.md

 This work was supported by the NSF Cyberinfrastructure for Sustained Scientific Innovation (CSSI) program under award number 2004575.
-Special thanks to the CESM Software Engineering Group for their support and feedback during the development of visualCaseGen.
+Special thanks to the CESM Software Engineering Working Group for their support and feedback during the development of visualCaseGen.

 # References